AnXPyDev/calc/README.md

 # calc
-simple cli calculator in C
+calc is a simple cli calculator that operates on numbers sequentialy